u11d-com/medusa-avalara/README.md

 npx medusa db:migrate
 ```

-### Enable AvaTax Provider
+### 4. Enable AvaTax Provider

 After starting your Medusa server:

-1. Go to your admin panel
+1. Go to your admin panel (locally available at `http://localhost:9000/app` by default)
 2. Navigate to **Settings** > **Tax Regions**
 3. Select a tax region and **edit** it
 4. Select **Avalara** as your tax provider